Muscaw/dns_updater_esp8266/README.md

 Add the following board manager in the settings of your Arduino IDE: http://arduino.esp8266.com/stable/package_esp8266com_index.json

 Then install the ESP8266 board manager for the wemos D1 mini.

+### Copy secrets.template.h

+Copy the file secrets.template.h to secret.h and fill in the missing values.